 Prof. Dr. Ernst Meyer

 Ernst Meyer received his Ph.D. at the University of Basel in 1990.
 The topic of force microscopy on ionic crystals and layered materials was treated in his thesis.
-He worked at the IBM Research Center Zurich (1992-1995).
-In 1997, he started his present position at the University of Basel.
-Currently, he is module coordinator in the National Center of Competence in Research "Nanoscale Science" and is chairman of the European Science Foundations network "Nanotribo".
+After a postdoctoral stay at the IBM Research Center Zurich, he started his present position at the University of Basel.
+Currently, he is executive board member of the Swiss Nanoscience Institute and is national representative of the COST Action „Understanding and Controlling Nano and Mesoscale Friction“ (MP1303).

 My research is focussed on scanning probe microscopy investigations of physical processes at surfaces.
 Friction and energy loss mechanisms on the nanometer scale as well as photovoltaics related experiments are topics of interest.
 Recent highlights are the frictional properties of graphene nanoribbons and the observation of Majorana bound states on Fe wires deposited on a Pb superconductor.